Wiredcraft/test-fullstack/README.md

 ```
 POST api/talks/:id/vote
 ```
-Vote for a talk.
+Votes for a talk.
 Success would be status code 204 with no content.

-### Code Structure

-I believe a well-designed code structure itself could be a good document and for React component, `propTypes` may tell most of the things you would want to know about certain component.

 ## Libraries and Tools